ChenJinBIT/HPDA/README.md

 # HPDA
-This is the implementation of ''Spatial-temporal Causal Inference for Partial Image-to-video Adaptation'' using Pytorch.
+This is the implementation of ''Spatial-temporal Causal Inference for Partial Image-to-video Adaptation'' (AAAI2021).
 Code is coming soon.